MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-fileshare-to-o365.md

 ![Enterprise applications](media/enterprise-applications.png)

-7. **Global Admin**: Find and select the Office 365 Mover app.
+7. **Global Admin**: Find and select the Microsoft 365 Mover app.
 A page appears that provides an overview of our app.

 ![O365 Mover app](media/o365-mover-app.png)